EC-BingChilling/Summer2023/chapter6.md

     Don't_Confess --> Suspect2_10y
 ```

-Both confess means each will be charged with 4 years
+Both confess means each will be charged with 4 years.

 ```mermaid
 graph LR;